J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Discussion

 \subsection{Amplitude trends in the \textit{Gaia} and ZTF surveys}

 The normalized amplitude in the \textit{Gaia} $G$-band, and the ZTF $g$ and $r$ bands were computed to compare with the observed J-VAR trend.
 To minimize selection effects, only the RR Lyrae stars in the J-VAR DR1 catalog were used.
-The amplitudes for ZTF were obtained from its DR3 RR Lyrae catalog, \textit{J/ApJS/249/18}\footnote{\url{https://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=J/ApJS/272/31}}.
-A pivot wavelength of $622.88$ nm for the \textit{Gaia} $G$-band was assumed \citep{Weller2018}, while the ZTF $g$ and $r$ bands \citep{Masci2019} share similar profiles to the J-VAR ones.
+A pivot wavelength of $622.88~\text{nm}$ for the \textit{Gaia} $G$-band was assumed \citep{Weller2018}, while the ZTF $g$ and $r$ bands share profiles similar to those of J-VAR.

-The measured normalized amplitudes, shown in Fig. ~\ref{fig:normApli_vs_wavelengths}, were $\overline{A}\,(G) = 1.08 \pm 0.21$ for {\it Gaia}, and $\overline{A}\,(g) = 1.38 \pm 0.22$ and $\overline{A}\,(r) = 0.98 \pm 0.15$ for ZTF.
+The measured normalized amplitudes, shown in Fig.~\ref{fig:normApli_vs_wavelengths}, were $\overline{A}\,(G) = 1.08 \pm 0.21$ for {\it Gaia}, and $\overline{A}\,(g) = 1.38 \pm 0.22$ and $\overline{A}\,(r) = 0.98 \pm 0.15$ for ZTF.
 The normalized amplitude of the \textit{Gaia} $G$-band follows the J-VAR exponential trend; it lies slightly above the exponential curve.
 This deviation stems from the broad nature of the \textit{Gaia} $G$-band, which spans both blue and red wavelengths.
 Since most RR Lyrae stars are intrinsically blue, the $G$-band, despite its redder effective wavelength, still captures significant flux from the blue spectrum.
 Moreover, \textit{Gaia} $G$-band magnitudes derive from fluxes convolved over a wide spectral range, introducing a non-linear response compared to narrower bands.
 This broad convolution may enhance measured variability relative to what a narrow, red band would detect, causing the slightly elevated median amplitude \citep{Jordi2010}.

 In contrast, the ZTF $g$ and $r$ bands align with the corresponding J-VAR passbands, allowing direct comparison across surveys.
 A near-identical placement of ZTF and J-VAR $g$ and $r$ band points along the exponential amplitude–wavelength trend is found, reinforcing our results.